deisygysi/EVOP_2019/docs/03_Inference.md

 **Note: The p-value is a probability.
 It lies in the interval $(0,1)$.**

 ### Confidence Intervals

 Suppose we want to estimate an actual population mean.
 However, we cannot compute the population mean, unless we have the population.
-However, we have a random sample from a population.
-From that we have a **range where the real mean is, this range is called Confidence Interval**.
+However, we have a random sample from the population.
+From that we can compute a **range within which the real mean lies** (with some degree of confidence), this range is called **Confidence Interval**.

 mean - value < $\mu$ < mean + value